ietf-wg-cellar/matroska-specification/diagram.md

 `Cluster Elements` contain the content for each track, e.g., video frames.
 A Matroska file **SHOULD** contain at least one `Cluster Element`.
-In the rare case it doesn't, there should be a form of Segment linking with other Segments, possibly using Chapters; see (#linked-segments).
+In the rare case it doesn't, there should be a method for `Segments` to link together, possibly using `Chapters`; see (#linked-segments).

 The `Cluster Element` helps to break up
 `SimpleBlock` or `BlockGroup Elements` and helps with seeking and error protection.